-My city has an RV park and I don't see a place on Form A to add an RV park.
+My jurisdiction has an RV park and I don't see a place on Form A to add an RV park.
 Are we losing the population counts?

 OFM collects population counts for many of the state's larger GQ facilities on an annual basis.
 These include state-managed facilities (i.e., DOC, DSHS, etc.), military installations and college/university dormitories.
-In many cases, OFM will use these numbers rather than those reported by cities and towns on Form A.
+In many cases, OFM will use these numbers rather than those reported by jurisdiction on Form A.

 Why does the GQ list not include a GQ facility that has been recently annexed?

 Population associated with recently annexed GQ facility from an approved annexation census will be added directly to this year's population estimate by OFM.
 The GQ facility will be automatically listed on Form A the following year.

 What about a GQ facility that is not on the GQ list and is not in a recently annexed area?

 The empty cells are for reporting GQ facilities that are either new or missing.
 Enter the requested information concerning facility name, location, contact information, resident population count, etc.

 Be sure to include the source of the facility (i.e., newly constructed, always here but not reported, annexed, etc.).
 If the facility was present before April 1, 2010, the April 1, 2010 resident population count is needed.